The lockdown is over (sort of). The market is on the move again.

 That’s £66,000 (with the £6,000 recurring annually) from just a single land introduction.

-You already have the main tools at your disposal to build a land and new homes team – the ambition, the drive, the network, the negotiating skills.
+You already have the main tools at your disposal to tackle this work – the ambition, the drive, the network, the negotiating skills.
 You’re starting from an excellent position.

 And with everything that’s happened to the market so far this year, there are even bigger opportunities.
 Maybe now's the perfect time to get started?